stevedonovan/gentle-intro/2-structs-enums-lifetimes.md

     let p = Point{x:1.0,y:2.0};
     ...
     let Point{x,y} = p;
-    // p still lives, since x and y can be copied
+    // p still lives, since x and y can and will be copied
     // both x and y are f32
 ```